Prakash-Banjade/nepal-red-cross-society/application-flow.md

 # Creating donation-event

-1. First we create `volunteer`, then while creating donation event, we provide the `id` of volunteer in `donation-events`.
+1. First we create `technician`, then while creating donation event, we provide the `id` of technician in `donation-events`.

 # Creating donation